-There are loads of campsites around the UK (if you're not in the UK, I bet there are campsites near you too!)
-We choose one from either Camping & Caravan club or Caravan and Motorhome club sites.
+There are loads of campsites around the UK (if you’re not in the UK, I bet there are campsites near you too!)
+For motorhome beginners, we would recommend joining a motorhome club and staying at one of their sites.
 Another option is Britstops.

 I would suggest booking the campsite in advance, then getting the address and making sure you know exactly where it is before you set off.
 Hopefully, it’s close enough that you know the area well and know where the small/ narrow/ congested roads are.

 If you have multiple pets, make sure they are allowed at the site- many campsites restrict dogs to 2 max.

-You can choose between a grass or hardstanding pitch- hardstanding is usually gravel, which is perfect in the winter ( less muddy due to the rain).
+You can usually choose between a grass or hardstanding pitch – hardstanding is usually gravel, which is perfect in the winter ( less muddy due to the rain).
 We usually prefer grass, but with a heavy motorhome we have to be really careful, so if in doubt find a hardstanding pitch.

-You can also choose electric or non-electric.
+You can also choose electric or non-electric pitch.
 I would suggest electric, so you can make sure everything works as it should.
 You can always unplug the electric if you want to test how things work using just your motorhome domestic battery.